osamaqarem/react-native-template/README.md

 $ npx react-native init MyApp --template @osamaq/react-native-template
 ```

-That's it.
-You're ready to go.

 ### Optional Steps

-#### Configure Sentry
+#### Connect To Sentry

-This template comes with Sentry preinstalled and configured for use with a [custom middleware](https://github.com/osamaq/react-native-template/blob/master/template/src/redux/middleware/sentryMiddleware.ts) for Redux.
-What this middleware does is log your redux actions as breadcrumbs to Sentry's crash logs for easier debugging.
-It does not log the dispatched data by default, which you might wish do if your app's networking activity is lightweight.
+This template comes with Sentry, but its disabled until you connect your account.
+It also comes with a [custom middleware](https://github.com/osamaq/react-native-template/blob/master/template/src/redux/middleware/sentryMiddleware.ts) for Redux.
+What the middleware does is add your redux action types as breadcrumbs to Sentry's crash logs for easier debugging.
+It does not log payloads, which you might wish do if your app's networking activity is lightweight.

-If you do not wish to use it, simply uninstall the `@sentry/react-native` package.

 <div align="center">
     <img src="docs/assets/breadcrumbs.png" alt="Logo" width="100%">
 </div>

-To configrure Sentry SDK and connect your account:
+To connect your account:

 ```bash
 $ cd MyApp/